penevl/Docker/README.md

 # Docker

-A repository to keep all my docker-compose files and/or docker stacks.
+A repository to keep all my production ready docker stacks and their respective .env.

 ## Available stacks
 1. [home-media](https://github.com/penevl/Docker/tree/main/home-media) - A stack consisting of [jellyfin](https://hub.docker.com/r/linuxserver/jellyfin) and [qbittorent](https://hub.docker.com/r/linuxserver/qbittorrent).
 Made to be deployed with docker-compose using a .env file